ersohnstyne/neverball-docs/Entities.md

 Key     | Description
 --------|------------
 light   | Value of the coin.
 Neverball draws coins in denominations of 1, 5, 10, 25, 50 and 100.
-target  | Path that the coin will travel along, starting from the linked path_corner.
+target  | Path that the coin will travel along, starting from the linked *path_corner*.
 Both position and rotation are controlled by this path. target2 | Optional: Second path controls the orientation of the train, but has no effect on position.
 This is useful when you want to control the position and orientation independently of each other.

 Consider the radius of your ball and place coins within reach from the floor.